Robin Campbell (politician)

-Robin Ian Campbell ECA (born September 9, 1955) is a Canadian former provincial level politician.
+Robin Ian Campbell ECA (born September 9, 1955) is a former Canadian provincial-level politician.
 He was elected in 2008 to represent the electoral district of West Yellowhead in the Legislative Assembly of Alberta.
 He was a member of the former governing Progressive Conservative caucus.
-He was appointed Minister of Finance and President of the Treasury board by Premier Jim Prentice on September 15, 2014.
+He was appointed Minister of Finance and President of the Treasury Board by Premier Jim Prentice on September 15, 2014.
 He lost his seat to Eric Rosendahl in the May 5, 2015 provincial election that also defeated the Progressive Conservative government after 44 years in office.
 On November 12, he was named president of the Coal Association of Canada.

 Political career

-Campbell ran for a seat to the Alberta Legislature for the first time in the 2008 Alberta general election.
+Campbell ran for a seat in the Alberta Legislature for the first time in the 2008 Alberta general election.
 He won his first term to represent the electoral district of West Yellowhead by a wide margin to hold it for the governing Progressive Conservative caucus.